kyverno/KDP/proposals/cel_finegrained_exceptions.md

       )
 ```

-The new CEL object `kyverno.allowedValues` will contain the allowed configuration values specified in the PolicyException resource.
-If no exception exists, `kyverno.allowedValues` is an empty map, and the policy functions normally.
+The new CEL object `exceptions.allowedValues` will contain the allowed configuration values specified in the PolicyException resource.
+If no exception exists, `exceptions.allowedValues` is an empty map, and the policy functions normally.
 It is a map of allowed values for each field, allowing for flexible and specific exceptions.

 ## Combining Image Exclusions with Allowed Values